rammaR/gft-personAPI/README.md

-# Person API Project
+# JAVA API Project

 # Descripiton
     Project made in 2021 to the GFT bootcamp hosted by DIO (digitalinnovation.one).
     Demonstrates an simple application of cadastre of person through API REST.
+    Also incremented to demonstrate an API of cadastre of beers.
-    Application hosted at Heroku: https://gft-person-api.herokuapp.com
+    Application hosted at Heroku: https://gft-person-api.herokuapp.com.

 # Used Technology
     - Start setup made with Spring Initalzr